YaoyiW27/Blog/content/tech/CS61B.md

 System.out.println(array.length);
 ```

 - In new `int[3]`, the int is the type in the array; and `3` is the length.
-With this syntax, all elements take on their “default value”.
+With this syntax, all elements take on their "default value".
 For `int`, this is 0.
 - Arrays do not print nicely, for reasons beyond the scope of HW 0.
 To print an array, you can call `Arrays.toString(array)`.
 - Arrays do not have a length method.
 It is an instance variable, so it does not have parentheses.
 - Java does **not** support negative indexing or slicing.